-- Statistics show that whilst the Welsh language does not currently play a significant role in the County, with less than 10% of residents able to speak Welsh, this figure has risen since the 2001 Census (up 0.2%). - Monmouthshire has a rich cultural heritage, including 31 Conservation Areas, 44 Historic Parks and Gardens, 169 Scheduled Ancient Monuments and over 2,140 Listed Buildings.
+- Statistics show that whilst the Welsh language does not currently play a significant role in the County, with less than 10% of residents able to speak Welsh, this figure has risen since the 2001 Census (up 0.2%). - Monmouthshire has a rich cultural heritage, including 31 Conservation Areas, 45 Historic Parks and Gardens, 164 Scheduled Ancient Monuments and over 2,145 Listed Buildings.
 There is a need to preserve, protect and enhance these cultural assets. - An integral element of Monmouthshire's distinctive settlement pattern is its historic towns and villages and their relationship with the surrounding rural areas.
-The Adopted LDP area has also experienced substantial suburban expansion especially along the M4 in the south of the County, with growth pressures in this area likely to increase as a result of the imminent removal of the Severn Bridge Tolls and the opportunities associated with the Cardiff Capital Region City Deal.
+The LPA area has also experienced substantial suburban expansion especially along the M4 in the south of the County, with growth pressures in this area increased as a result of the removal of the Severn Bridge Tolls and the opportunities associated with the Cardiff Capital Region City Deal.